Mangirish-Bhagat/Mangirish-Bhagat/README.md

 </p>

 <h3>
-  I am open for freelance projects, also I'll be honored to collaborate with anyone on any project, my social handles are mentioned below if you'd like to contact me.
+  I am open for freelance projects, also I'll be honored to collaborate with anyone on any project, my social handles are mentioned below if you'd like to contact me 🙂
 </h3>